 The primary content of EJW will be Comments on articles appearing in economics journals since 1990.
 A Comment criticizes an article’s assumptions, reasoning, claims of relevance, omissions, or conclusions.
 Authors are encouraged to use their knowledge of institutions to expose the limitations of articles in major journals.
 EJW welcomes replications or evaluations of the replicability of empirical work published in major journals.

 Once a Comment has been provisionally accepted, it is “frozen” and sent to the commented-on authors, who are invited to Reply.
 We try to accommodate side-by-side publication, but sometimes because of publication constraints, if the Comment is not ready long before publication, the commented-on authors are invited only after publication of the Comment, and a Reply must follow in a subsequent issue.

 We reserve the right to cancel the entire exchange after hearing back from the commented-on authors, treating their Reply as a negative referee report.
 When we wish to proceed with publication (much the norm), the commented-on authors are guaranteed publication exactly as they wish their Reply to appear (subject to accuracy, formatting, etc.).

-If we feel that the commented-on authors should have replied but did not, we might bring attention to their failure in Sounds of Silence.
+If we feel that commented-on authors should have replied but did not, we might bring attention to their failure in Sounds of Silence.
 But the invitation to reply remains open.